CLSherrod/clsherrod.github.io/_pages/now.md

 ---
 This is a [now page](https://nownownow.com/about).
 See [my interests page](https://christophersherrod.com/interests/) and [my other pages](https://christophersherrod.com/explore)

-Updated on Sunday July 7th, 2024.
+Updated on Monday July 8th, 2024.

 ## Recently Published
 - Updated [Strengthening Your Online Security: The Power of Strong Passphrases and Two-Factor Authentication and PassKeys](https://christophersherrod.com/security/) with PassKeys